Top Tier K9 |K9 and People Training

 Service Dogs that also protect and serve their owner

-We train our dogs from 6 weeks old to be amazing service animals.
-Dogs that make it into phase 4 of our working dog training program, are conditioned and ready to be conditioned for specific needs of people with disabilities who will benefit from a service dog.
+We train our Foundation Dogs® from 8 weeks old to be amazing service animals.
+Dogs that make it into phase 4 of our Foundation Dog® training program, are ready to be finished for specific needs of people with disabilities who will benefit from a service dog.

 Some of the basic functions all of our dogs perform include: